ifthenpay/prestashop1.7/versao 1.7 ou superior/readme.md

 </br>

 ## Multibanco with Dynamic References

+Multibanco with Dynamic References payment method generates references by request, and is used if you wish to add a deadline with limited number of days to your order payment.

 * Configure Multibanco with Dynamic References:
 1. Select "MB" from the Entity field, this entity will only be available for selection if you contracted an account for Multibanco with Dynamic References;